alexarnimueller/giraffe/README.md

 <img src="data/logo.png" alt="giraffe" width="200"/>

-This repository contains training, embedding and inference code for the "Graph Infused Representation Adapted For Future molecule Enhancements" (Giraffe) model used to create meaningful molecular representations for small molecules.
+This repository contains training, embedding and inference code for the "Graph Infused Representations Adapted For Future molecule Enhancements" (Giraffe) model used to create meaningful molecular representations for small molecules.

 ## Quick start
 ### Training